 In 1963, Berliners feared a takeover by East Germany.
 Kennedy feared conflict in Berlin would spark a nuclear war.

-In a previous speech, Kennedy had said the proudest boast was civis romanus sum ["I am a Roman citizen"].
-He adapted those words for the speech he delivered in Rudolph Wilde Platz on June 26, 1963:
+In a previous speech, Kennedy called civis romanus [“I am a Roman citizen”] the proudest boast one could make.
+He then adapted those words for the speech he delivered in Rudolph Wilde Platz on June 26, 1963.
+He told the huge crowd,

 Today, in the world of freedom, the proudest boast is “Ich bin ein Berliner!”…